Chart Color Schemes

 Blackburn has a typical household mix, with a higher-than-average median household size

-Family households account for 71.1% of all households, including 36.7% couples with children, 24.4% couples without children, and 9.1% single parent families.
-Non-family households make up the remaining 28.9%, with lone person households at 25.2% and group households comprising 3.6% of the total.
-The median household size is 2.6 people, which is larger than the Greater Melbourne average of 2.5.
+Family households constitute 71.1% of all households, including 36.7% couples with children, 24.4% couples without children, and 9.1% single parent families.
+Non-family households account for the remaining 28.9%, with lone person households at 25.2% and group households comprising 3.6%.
+The median household size is 2.6 people, larger than the Greater Melbourne average of 2.5.

 Frequently Asked Questions - Households